PECOS-packages/PECOS/docs/user-guide/decoders.md

 Frontier accepts raw DEMs, including hyperedges. `workers=None` selects the worker count automatically; `workers=1` runs sequentially.
-Parallel execution releases the Python GIL and uses one Rust decoder per worker, preserving shot order.
-More workers and larger `k` increase memory use.
+Parallel execution releases the Python GIL and preserves shot order.
+At most one Rust decoder per worker is alive at a time, so more workers and larger `k` increase memory use.
+`SampleBatch.decode(...)` builds exactly one decoder per worker;
+`DemSampler.decode(...)` builds one per scheduled group of sampling chunks, which can be several times the worker count on a long run, so a model that is slow to construct pays that cost more than once per worker there.

 Options match `pecos_rslib_exp.FrontierDecoder.from_dem`: `k`, `delta`, `score_alpha`, `bp_score_iterations`, `column_order`, `merge_indistinguishable`,